afrozas/proceedings/README.md

 ## Contributing

-### Add a new proceeding
+### Adding a new proceeding

 Contributions for adding processed proceedings are welcome and would help grow the dataset quickly.

-- If you are interested in adding a new proceeding, please follow the steps in [`Local Development`](README.md#local-development) and send a Pull Request!
+- If you are interested in adding a new proceeding, please follow the steps in [`Local Development`](README.md#local-development) and send a Pull Request with the processed json (in `.zip`/`.tar.gz`) that would be added in the next release!

 - If you want a new proceeding to be added, please open a new issue using the template [here](https://github.com/enigmaeth/proceedings/issues/new?assignees=&labels=proceedings_request&template=add-a-new-proceeding.md&title=Add+new+proceedings%3A+%3CProceeding+name%3E)!